 The Botanical Gardens here are quite comprehensive in covering the range of desert flora.

-You'll recognize a few of these plants as they have gained widespread popular desert landscape use.
+You'll recognize a few of these plants, which have gained widespread water conserving landscape use.
 They're the natural alternative to previous landscape choices that were much more wasteful.

-You'll see many though, that you have probably never seen.
+You'll see many though, that you probably have never seen before.

-The spread-out walkways of the cactus garden have little walkways branching out from it into other themed areas.
+In a few spots, the spread-out walkways of the cactus garden have a few little trails sneaking out the side leading you through different plants and trees into other themed areas.